aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.drawing/gradientstopcollection/remove_at/_index.md

 ﻿---
+title: GradientStopCollection.remove_at method
+linktitle: remove_at method
-title: remove_at method
+articleTitle: remove_at method
-second_title: Aspose.Words for Python via .NET API Reference
+second_title: Aspose.Words for Python
-description: "Removes a [GradientStop](../../gradientstop/) from the collection at a specified index."
+description: "GradientStopCollection.remove_at method.
+Removes a [GradientStop](../../gradientstop/) from the collection at a specified index."
 type: docs
 weight: 60
 url: /python-net/aspose.words.drawing/gradientstopcollection/remove_at/